 Figures and Tables

-Most published articles will have no more than four figures and tables total, although exceptions may be made.
-Color figures publish online for free, but there is a $300 cost to print in color.
+Tables or figures are generally limited to no more than four figures and tables total, but additional tables or figures may be included in online Supplemental Materials.
+Color figures publish online and in print free of charge.
 More technical information on figures (accepted file types, image quality, etc.) is available at Wiley-Blackwell Author Services.
 Individual figures must be in EPS, PDF, PNG, or TIFF format, with resolution of at least 300 dpi; individual tables must be Microsoft Word documents.

 Manuscript Submission and Review Process